-Although there are those who wish to continue the war, Germany and her people are exhausted.
-The prospect of peace in Europe is too tempting.
-There are rumblings back home to bring the armies home, and High Command has issued an immediate end to all hostilities on all fronts.
-It is time for us to go home to the new Greater Germany, leader of a new Unified Europe!
+Although there are those who wish to continue the war, Germany and her people are exhausted; the prospect of peace in Europe is too tempting.
+There are rumblings back home to bring the armies home, and so our glorious Fuhrer has ordered an immediate end to hostilities on all fronts.
+It is time for us to go home to the new, Greater Germany, Herr Generaloberst, leader of a new Unified Europe!

-My name, and yours, is spoken of at the very highest levels of the party.
-Congratulations on an amazing career, Herr General!
+Your name, and mine, is spoken of at the very highest levels of the party.
+Please accept my congratulations on an amazing career, mein Herr!